Skip to main content

 • Each of the smaller models in the random forest ensemble is a decision tree.

-How Random Forest Classification works
+How Random Forest Classification Works

 Imagine you have a complex problem to solve, and you gather a group of experts from different fields to provide their input.
 Each expert provides their opinion based on their expertise and experience.
 Then, the experts would vote to arrive at a final decision.

 In a random forest classification, multiple decision trees are created using different random subsets of the data and features.
 Each decision tree is like an expert, providing its opinion on how to classify the data.
-Predictions are made by calculating the prediction for each decision tree, then taking the most popular result.
+Predictions are made by calculating the prediction for each decision tree and then taking the most popular result.
 (For regression, predictions use an averaging technique instead.)

 In the diagram below, we have a random forest with n decision trees, and we’ve shown the first 5, along with their predictions (either “Dog” or “Cat”).
 Each tree is exposed to a different number of features and a different sample of the original dataset, and as such, every tree can be different.
 Each tree makes a prediction.
-Looking at the first 5 trees, we can see that 4/5 predicted the sample was a Cat.
-The green circles indicate a hypothetical path the tree took to reach its decision.
-The random forest would count the number of predictions from decision trees for Cat and for Dog, and choose the most popular prediction.

 This dataset consists of direct marketing campaigns by a Portuguese banking institution using phone calls.
 The campaigns aimed to sell subscriptions to a bank term deposit.
 We are going to store this dataset in a variable called bank_data.
+The columns we will use are:

 • age: The age of the person who received the phone call